Gigaspaces/maven-xap-plugin/src/main/resources/pu-templates/event-processing/readme.txt

 GENERAL DESCRIPTION:
 --------------------

-  The project consists of four modules: common, processor, feeder and mirror.
+  The project consists of three modules: common, processor, and feeder.
 The common module includes all the shared resources and classes between both the processor and the feeder.
 In our case, the common module includes the "Data" class which is written and taken from the Space.